openjs-foundation/cross-project-council/CPC-CHARTER.md

 There are no limits on the number of terms a CPC Chair, Vice Chair, or Director may serve.

-The Chair and Vice Chair may be (but are not required to be) CPC Directors.
+The CPC Chair and Vice Chair may be (but are not required to be) CPC Directors.

 ## Section 8.
 Board Representation